 Complimenting Your Gifting Efforts

-Because tax rates rapidly reach as high as 39.6% on investment earnings held by Irrevocable Gift Trusts (earnings of only $7,900), it is generally recommended that one take great care in selecting the type of investment(s) to be held.
+Because tax rates rapidly reach as high as 37% on investment earnings held by Irrevocable Gift Trusts, it is generally recommended that one take great care in selecting the type of investment(s) to be held in such a trust.

 To that end, both Tax Efficient Mutual Funds and Insurance-Sponsored Investments (ISI's) can provide potential investment mediums for this purpose.

-You can review BRIEF information on each by clicking the respective links:
+You can review information on each by clicking the links below:

 Work with Gifting Professionals